drapergem/draper/README.md

 ## Testing

-Draper supports RSpec and Minitest::Rails out of the box, and should work with Test::Unit as well.
+Draper supports RSpec, MiniTest::Rails, and Test::Unit, and will add the appropriate tests when you generate a decorator.

 ### RSpec